Our core curriculum consists of:

 Students learn and apply quantitative methods including cost-benefit analysis; statistical and econometric analysis of policy-relevant data; survey design and interpretation; and formal policy models based on decision theory.

-POLITICAL AND AGENCY MANAGEMENT ASPECTS OF PUBLIC POLICY (PP250)
+the politics OF PUBLIC POLICY (PP250)

 Political and organizational factors involved in developing new policies, choosing among alternatives, gaining acceptance, assuring implementation, and coping with unanticipated consequences.
 Includes case studies, theoretical, empirical, and interpretative works from several disciplines.